 We recommend that images used on your website should be 1280 pixels and up, to get the best quality on the front end.
-The images can be resized inside the image elements to fit the website.
+The images can be resized and croped inside the image elements to fit the website.

 Just keep in mind to keep the weight (KB/MB) of the image low.

 Regular content is created directly on a page.
 News, on the other hand, is created in a system folder found in the page tree and then published through an extension, also called plugin.
 This also means that you are not able to edit news from the fronend-editing functions.

 The 'Speaking URL path segment' can be used to alter the web address of a page.
 If left blank, the page title will be based on the page title.

 For example, you have a page called 'Typical page content'.
 The address for this will be http://www.domain.com/typical-page-content.
 But say that you wish it to have this title as the page title and what is shown in the meny, but the address should only be 'Page content', then add the text page-content in the field 'Speaking URL path segment' to change the address.

 One are of use for this is also when creating a campaign or landing page.

 You are probably experiencing a cache memory issue.

 Your web browser saves information from the websites you visit, to be able to load them faster, and the cache memory normally empties once per day.
 But this means that the changes you just made in TYPO3, might not show up when you reload the page.

 To clear the cache memory, you can either go to your web brower settings and clear it manually, or you can clear it with a keyboard command for the page you are currently on.